samantparth/USA-2024-General-Election-Prediction/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository aims to use polling aggregation data from FiveThirtyEight to predict the winner of 2024 U.S. Election.
+This is done through use of a Bayesian inference model that predicts the winner of key battleground states (as well as other states) for the election.
+After predicting a winner of each state, the sum of electoral votes for each candidate is found, which determines the winner of the Electoral College (and thus the election).

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from FiveThirtyEight
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned dataset that was constructed as well as a prediction dataset that uses the cleaned dataset to predict
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.